rajrayala/ng-gcaptcha/README.md

 export class MyApp {

     gRecaptchaId = 'signIn';
+    widgetId: number;

     constructor(private gRecaptchaService: GrecaptchaService) {
-      this.gRecaptchaService.getWidgetId(gRecaptchaId); // returns a widget id of type number this.gRecaptchaService.getCaptchaResponse(); // Can also provide widge Id as optional input this.gRecaptchaService.resetCaptcha(); // Can also provide widge Id as optional input }
+      this.widgetId = this.gRecaptchaService.getWidgetId(gRecaptchaId); // returns a widget id of type number
+      this.gRecaptchaService.getCaptchaResponse(widgetId); // input is optional and returns a token of type string this.gRecaptchaService.resetCaptcha(widgetId); // input is optional
+    }

 }